100+ Songs to Put on Your Birth Playlist - Baby Chick

 Birth Playlist Songs for Pushing

-When it’s time to push, you’ll want to go with your body’s surges, you want to be alert and engaged, and you want your energy to rise to meet the demands on your body.
+When it’s time to push, you’ll want to go with your body’s surges, be alert and engaged, and use your energy to rise to meet the demands on your body.
 Here is a high-energy playlist with strong beats for rhythmic swaying or breathing, similar to a running or workout playlist.
 If you have a favorite artist or genre, choose songs that are a little more up-tempo with a definite rhythm.
 This is also a time for celebration, so feel free to add songs that make you feel like a champion — because you are!

 The ‘90s and Beyond